necromancer/necromancer/README.md

 # Necromancer
 A free, open source and multiplatform cards game inspired by Spectromancer, Magic: The Gathering, and the like.
-Build in web technologies such as HTML5, JS and CSS in top of NW.js.
+Build in web technologies such as HTML5, JS and CSS in top of Electron.

 :exclamation: **Attention** This is an early experimental version of the game, and still has several bugs and missing features.
 Just for testing since it is not playable yet (maybe in a  few months?).